Go to content

 • Aim to arrive at the airport at least 3 hours before your flight departs to give yourselves plenty of time.

-• Toss a change of clothes into your hand luggage, and take a photo of your checked baggage just in case it doesn’t make it to the other side.
+• Bring a change of clothes in your hand luggage, and take a photo of your checked baggage just in case it doesn’t make it to the other side.

 And most importantly, relax!
 We’ve got your trip sorted!